-22Carl Levin and Howard P. 'Buck' McKeon National Defense Authorization Act for Fiscal Year 2015, Pub.
+21Carl Levin and Howard P. 'Buck' McKeon National Defense Authorization Act for Fiscal Year 2015, Pub.
 L. No. 113-291, div.
 A, title VIII, subtitle D, 128 Stat.
 3292, 3438-3450 (Dec.
 19, 2014).

-23The provisions applyto the agencies covered by the Chief Financial Officers Act of 1990, 31 U.S.C. § 901(b).
+22The provisions apply to the agencies covered by the CFO Act of 1990, 31 U.S.C. § 901(b).
 These agencies are the Departments of Agriculture, Commerce, Defense, Education, Energy, Health and Human Services, Homeland Security, Housing and Urban Development, Justice, Labor, State, the Interior, the Treasury, Transportation, and Veterans Affairs; the Environmental Protection Agency, General Services Administration, National Aeronautics and Space Administration, National Science Foundation, Nuclear Regulatory Commission, Office of Personnel Management, Small Business Administration, Social Security Administration, and U.S. Agency for International Development.
-However, FITARA has generally limited application to the Department of Defense.
+However, parts of FITARA do not apply to the Department of Defense.